Kohabara

-Kohabara is a village development committee in Jhapa District in the Province No. 1 of south-eastern Nepal.
-RamChandre Khola, a stream, separates it from Khajurgachhi VDC.
+Kohabara is a village development committee in Jhapa District in Province No. 1 of southeastern Nepal.
+The RamChandre Khola, a stream, separates it from Khajurgachhi VDC.

 Population

 Major ethnicities includes Brahmin and Chhetri and Nepali is a major language in Kohabara.
 According to the 2011 Nepal census, it had a population of 10,326.

-Baniyatol is a notable village in this VDC which is quite developed in comparison to other villages here.
+Baniyatol is a notable village in this VDC which is more developed compared to nearby villages.